-Changes in the abundance of the heavy nuclei as a result of the high neutron fluxes and temperatures encountered during the r-process nucleosynthesis can only be satisfactorily calculated by using a network of nuclear reactions that includes all of the necessary neutron capture, photodisintegration, β -decay, α -decay, β -delayed particle and fission processes.
-The fission processes include spontaneous, β -delayed and neutron-induced fission for which the probabilities must be estimated for some 2000 nuclei with $80 \leq Z \leq 110$ located mainly in the neutron-rich region.
+Changes in the abundance of the heavy nuclei as a result of the high neutron fluxes and temperatures encountered during the r-process nucleosynthesis can only be satisfactorily calculated by using a network of nuclear reactions that includes all of the necessary neutron capture, photodisintegration, $\beta$ -decay, $\alpha$ -decay, $\beta$ -delayed particle and fission processes.
+The fission processes include spontaneous, $\beta$ -delayed and neutron-induced fission for which the probabilities must be estimated for some 2000 nuclei with $80 \lesssim Z \lesssim 110$ located mainly in the neutron-rich region.
 Therefore, we have compiled fission-barrier data for some 2301 nuclei with $78 \leq Z \leq 120$ as derived using the ETFSI method, and the corresponding level densities at both saddle point deformations predicted by the microscopic model (more details are given below).